 - The TOE identifies users by means of a unique user identifier sent by the user during authentication.
 Each user can have the following roles: "Appliance Administrator" (R.ApplianceAdmin), "Users Administrator" (R.UserAdmin), "SSA Admin" (R.SSA), or "Signer" (R.Signer). - A user can have a single role. - 2.
-SAML Token authentication is based on a fixed list of trusted RSA certificates or trusted RSA public keys. - Also, the SAML token includes the DTBS/R or transaction ID for getting the internally kept DTBS/R. The created digital signature will be based on the given DTBS/R. - Any validation failure will raise the consecutive failure counter of the user.
+SAML Token authentication is based on a fixed list of trusted RSA certificates or trusted RSA public keys.

+Any validation failure will raise the consecutive failure counter of the user.
 A validation will authorize using the signature key once.
-Re-authorization is required after the current JWT token expired. - Administrators are authenticated only using a static password.
-Any validation failure will raise the consecutive failure counter of the user. - The TOE provides protection of authentication information by locking the account after a predefined number of consecutive failed authentication attempts. - 5.
+Re-authorization is required after the current JWT token expired.

+- 3. Administrators are authenticated only using a static password.

+Any validation failure will raise the consecutive failure counter of the user. - 4.
+The TOE provides protection of authentication information by locking the account after a predefined number of consecutive failed authentication attempts. - 5.
 Administrator role is assigned to a user after successful authentication if and only if that role is allowed for the user in the TOE's persistent storage. - 6.
 As part of the accessing any sensitive entity such as the user account, an RSA key or a system parameter, the integrity of the entity is checked.
 This is done using the special Data Integrity server master key that is used for AES256-MAC verification operation.
 Upon failing to check the integrity of the entity, the relevant operation will fail.
 For example, when the user tries to login and MAC is invalid, the user will not be able to login and thus cannot continue with any operation such as digital signature.